kristjem/hp-metric-converter/README.md

 # HP - metric converter

-### This module helps you convert HP to or from cm, or other metric measurments.
+### This module helps you convert HP to or from mm

 HP is Short for *Horizontal Pitch*.
 In the Eurorack format for synthesizer modules, the width of a module is defined as the number of hp (horizontal pitch) units.
 Each hp is 0.2” (5.08 mm).
 Most modules are even numbers of hp wide, although some are odd numbers
 <br><br>